GopherLabsLtd/angularMaterial-webpack2-ocLazyLoad/README.md

 This is an express server setup being built using webpack, and running angular-material on the frontend.

+### Current Webpack Configs
+- Reads Sass & bundles into the final CSS
+- Can make multiple bundles with multiple entries
+- Removes all console.log calls
+- Removes all comments
+- Bundles CSS, JS, images, fonts & videos
+- Excracts bundles to files instead of inline (all minified)

 ### Usage
 Install webpack: